Writers Groups: What They Are

 Goal: To create or nurture the habit of writing.

 At prompt writing groups, the focus is actually sitting and writing.
-A prompt (a short sentence or phrase, an image, or object) is given and members have a set amount of time to write something about the prompt.
+A prompt can be a short sentence or phrase, a song, an image, or an object.
+At the meeting, a prompt is given and members have a set amount of time to write something about it.
 Often the writing is then shared.

 Critique Group